Functional Regression Models with Functional Response: A New Approach and a Comparative Study: Concluding Remarks

-The paper contains three appendices with codes, data and aside tools: \begin{enumerate} \item A visualization tool for Linear-Nonlinear regression among the functional response and a single functional covariate, both in Hilbertian spaces. \item An application to Air Quality Data. \item Codes and Data needed for executing the simulation study and real data examples.
+\paragraph{Supplementary material} {The supplementary material of this paper} contains three appendices with codes, data and aside tools: \begin{enumerate} \item A visualization tool for Linear-Nonlinear regression among the functional response and a single functional covariate, both in Hilbert spaces. \item An application to Air Quality Data. \item Codes and Data needed for executing the simulation study and real data examples.
 This is also included in a GitHub repository \url{http://github.com/moviedo5/FRMFR/}. \end{enumerate}